 Topography influences wildfire behavior largely by affecting fuel moisture (solar exposure) and air/oxygen movement.
 On slopes, warm air rises along the slope causing a draft which will cause wildfires to usually burn up-slope.
 The steeper the slope, the more rapidly the fire will burn up-slope (and more intensely).
-Steepness of the slope also results in more preheating of fuel in front of the fire and faster fuel ignition.
+Steepness of the slope also results in more preheating of fuel in front of the fire and faster igniting of the fuel.
 Elevation affects the type of vegetation and the length of the season.

-4.1.1.1 Elevation
+4.1.2.1 Elevation